JosselinCLO/Model_UG_pleiotropy_environment/README.md

-The repository is for the simulation code of the manuscript: How environment and genetic architecture of unreduced gametes shape the establishment of autopolyploids, by Cheng et al. (2024).
-The manuscript is available on Biorxiv (https://www.biorxiv.org/content/10.1101/2024.09.13.612821v1).
+The repository is for the simulation code of the manuscript: How environment and genetic architecture of unreduced gametes shape the establishment of autopolyploids, by Cheng et al. (2026).
+The manuscript is available in Heredity (https://www.nature.com/articles/s41437-025-00816-3).

 It contains the annotated Rcode to perform or replicate the simulations.